babylonchain/btc-staker/docs/interacting-with-daemon.md

 Before proceeding, make sure you have installed the required binaries, configured and started the staker daemon and bitcoin node.

-The following guide will show how to stake BTC tokens, withdraw staked BTC tokens and unbond BTC tokens.
+The following guide will show how to stake BTC tokens, spend staked BTC tokens after timelock expiration and unbond BTC tokens.

 ### 1. Stake BTC tokens